solidfire/solidfire-cli/README.md

     sfcli --mvip 10.117.60.15 --username username --password password account list

+To connect to an individual node rather than the cluster admin node, add `--port 442` to connection options.

 To store a given connection, use the connection push command and supply the name option.

     sfcli connection push --mvip 10.117.60.15 --username username --password password --name "Example"